pineappleiceberg/Route-Around-Campus/Challenge-1/readme.md

 # Challenge 1: Shortest Path Challenge

-## Objective:
+## Objective
-Find the **shortest path** between two given points using the distances provided in the JSON.
-You can choose different methods to solve the challenge.
+Find the **shortest path** between two given points using the distances provided in the JSON data.
+You can any method or technique you want to solve this challenge!

-## Instructions:
+## Instructions
 - **Start:** Potter Hall
 - **End:** Maryville Softball Field

-## Some Possible Methods (but not all):
+## Possible methods (but not all of them)
+1. **Dijkstra’s Algorithm:**
-1. **Dijkstra’s algorithm:** Treat the locations as nodes in a graph and find the shortest path.
+   Use the locations as nodes in a graph and use Dijkstra’s algorithm to find the shortest path based on the distances between each location

+2. **A\* (A-star) Algorithm:**
-2. **A** algorithm:** Use the Haversine formula as a heuristic to guide the search.
+   Use the Haversine formula or another heuristic to guide the search for the shortest path